By Fred Gardner (2003)

 Not long after he arrived, Salomon came into my office and instead of sitting in the chair across the desk, pulled it over so that he could sit alongside me and read what was on my computer screen.
 This was not a man stealing a sideways glance.
 I swiveled the monitor slightly to make it easier for him to read as I pondered his intent: Dominance gesture?
 Mafia tradition?
 Trying to get something on me?
 Whatever was on the screen was work-connected, rest assured.
-I was honored to be employed by the city/county of San Francisco and the tough-minded old boxer who had done so much to oppose the Drug War and give people a break here and there.

 “You and I have a philosophical difference,” were Salomon’s first words.

 “That may be,” I said, “what about?”

 “You’re trying to make a star out of Kamala Harris.”

 “I can’t make a star out of Kamala Harris,” I said, “she already is a star.”